nvimdev/flybuf.nvim/README.md

 ## Usage

-- press `FlyBuf` command then press hotkey open buffer
+- press `FlyBuf` command to toggle FlyBuf win then press hotkey open buffer.
 - use mark keymap to mark the buffers then use delete key to delete
 - if want delet the buffer which cursor in just press delete key